 Public Water Supply Supervision Program

 TCEQ’s public drinking water program is a part of the state’s Public Water Supply Supervision (PWSS) program.
 The state is required to maintain a PWSS program in order to retain primary enforcement authority (primacy) over Texas public water systems’ (PWSs’) compliance with the Safe Drinking Water Act (SDWA) and its amendments.
-States that do not have primacy are regulated by EPA directly.
+States that do not have primacy are regulated by the Environmental Protection Agency (EPA) directly.

 The TCEQ’s PWSS program is implemented by many areas within the agency.
 The EPA gives flexibility to primacy agencies for some PWSS program activities by requiring TCEQ to develop a program for certain activities, with EPA approval of the program.
 TCEQ is required to:

 - Adopt, implement, and support compliance with drinking water rules at least as stringent as the federal rules.
-This is done by the Public Drinking Water Section of the Water Supply Division in the Office of Water (OW/WSD/PDWS).
+This is done by the Public Drinking Water Standards Section (DWSS) and Drinking Water Special Functions Section (DWSFS) of the Water Supply Division (WSD) in the Office of Water (OW).

-- Deliver PWS inventory, violation, and action data to EPA (OW/WSD/PDWS).
+- Deliver PWS inventory, violation, and action data to EPA (OW/WSD/DWSFS).

-- Ensure compliance monitoring and compliance determination for chemical and microbiological standards, ensure initial water quality meets minimum standards before approving a new source (OW/WSD/PDWS).
+- Ensure compliance monitoring and compliance determination for chemical and microbiological standards, ensure initial water quality meets minimum standards before approving a new source (OW/WSD/DWSS).

-- Assess the source water vulnerability of all drinking water sources in the state and provide support to help public water systems protect those source waters (OW/WSD/PDWS).
+- Assess the source water vulnerability of all drinking water sources in the state and provide support to help public water systems protect those source waters (OW/WSD/DWSFS).

 - Review and approve engineered plans for PWS infrastructure improvements.
-This is done by the Utilities and Districts Section of the Water Supply Division in the Office of Water (OW/WSD/UDS).
+This is done by the Districts Section of the Water Supply Division in the Office of Water (OW/WSD/DS).

-- Oversee compliance with and provide technical assistance for Homeland Security requirements for PWSs (OW/WSD/PDWS).
+- Oversee compliance with and provide technical assistance for Homeland Security requirements for PWSs (OW/WSD/DWSFS).

-- Perform sanitary surveys of source, treatment, distribution, storage, pump facilities, data verification, management, operation, and operator compliance for new and existing PWSs.
-This is done by the Regions under the Field Operations Division of the Office of Compliance and Enforcement (OCE/FOD).
+- Perform sanitary surveys of sources, treatment, distribution, storage, pump facilities, data verification, management, operation, and operator compliance for new and existing PWSs.
+This is done by the Regional Offices under the Field Operations Division (FOD) of the Office of Compliance and Enforcement (OCE).